ardatan/graphql-mesh/.changeset/tender-dolphins-sing.md

 "@graphql-mesh/utils": patch
 ---

-Use deeper lodash imports to have better treeshaking
+Use deeper lodash imports to have better treeshaking and avoid using eval